 - COLON CANCER SCREENING: This one led the way with nearly 95% of those involved overestimating benefits of this procedure and underestimating the potential (and rather scary) problems.
 By the way, I have seen several little old ladies (no men) who had the procedure and were left with permanent diffuse pain in their abdomen that felt deep, but they could not really point to specifically.
 THIS POST has some interesting information on routine colonoscopies.

 - OSTEOPOROSIS DRUGS: People thought I was off my rocker when I was warning almost two decades ago that Osteoporosis Drugs were a massive scam — a fraud being perpetrated against American women in the name of prescribing them drugs that would actually perpetuate their problem.
 Sure; these drugs increase bone density.
 But once you see how they do it (HERE), you”ll be fighting mad.
-Oh; and if you doctor tells you to take calcium on top of or instead of the drugs —- DON’T LISTEN.
-Too bad they didn’t have one more bullet with my all-time favorite medical scam — THE ANNUAL FLU VACCINE.
+Oh; and if you doctor tells you to take calcium on top of or instead of the drugs —- BE CAREFUL.

 Because the practice of medicine has become “corporate” you are viewed by virtually everyone in the healthcare system as a commodity.
 A walking, breathing dollar sign.
 Hopefully this raises a big red flag in your mind.
 A study from the July 2013 issue of the very same journal — The Journal of the American Medical Association’s Internal Medicine (Association of Patient Preferences for Participation in Decision Making With Length of Stay and Costs Among Hospitalized Patients) stated that…